mawebcoder/laravel-elasticsearch/README.md

 ### Aggregations

-By default, all data will be return, If you want just aggregations be in your result use ``take(0)`` to prevent oveloading data in you request
+By default, all related data  also will be return, If you want just aggregations be in your result use ``take(0)`` to prevent oveloading data in you request

 #### Count